libtropic

 How can you add libtropic to your existing project?

-We recommend to add libtropic as a submodule.
-Libtropic uses CMAKE build system, therefore it could be added to compilation of existing cmake projects in a following way:
+Then we recommend to add libtropic as a submodule.
+Libtropic uses CMAKE build system, therefore it could be added to compilation of existing CMake projects in a following way:

 # CMakeLists.txt file